semanticsean/ATAT/README.md

 (a.k.a.
 MoE for normies.)

 🤖 AI-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
 Includes automatic Agent Dashboard that displays agent descriptions and links to their email addresses.
+Dashboard is mobile friendly.

 🌐 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.